Moje Proljeće: Live performances

 Rozga performed the song on 29 January at the 2019 Music Awards Ceremony (MAC) show in Belgrade.
 On 6 March 2019, she performed an acoustic version of the song on narodni radio accompanied by her band.
 She later appeared on the radio again for a longer concert on 5 February 2020, where she again performed the song live.

 On 19 April 2020, during the second in a series of seven concerts she held at home due to the COVID-19 pandemic, Rozga performed an acoustic rendition of "Moje Proljeće" accompanied by musician Milan Terze on guitar.
 The video was initially streamed on Instagram Live and later on YouTube.
 The song was included on the set list of the singer's regional Minut Srca Mog Tour (2022-23), where it was performed in the middle of the concert.

 As part of her televised appearance on the 11th episode of the Balkanskom ulicom show on 30 October 2020, Emina Jahović covered the song live.

+Credits and personnel

+Credits for the song and the music video are taken from the description of the song on YouTube.